Getting started with your Digital Essentials - Personal Macbook

 If you are experiencing problems with searching your emails, being unable to open Outlook or any strange instabilities, you may have a damaged profile.

-To create a new one, please see this guide.
 If a new profile is created, any shared mailboxes or archives will need to be re-added.

 Commonly Used macOS Software